 Physically our reported response is that light can give is feelings of “tightness in the chest or throat, it made them breathe faster, gave them dry mouth, dizziness, nausea — all responses controlled by the autonomic nervous system.”
 CommonHealth

-It seems, however, there research indicates our light aversion does in fact cause other aggravating factors.
+It seems, however, their research indicates our light aversion does, in fact, cause other aggravating factors.

 Until now, Dr. Burstein says, we thought aversion to light was just part of how the brain changes during a migraine attack.
 “Now we are bringing a new concept here,” he says, “suggesting that many of the symptoms, like nausea and vomiting and stuffy sinuses — many of those can actually be exacerbated or attributed to the fact that migraine patients are spending much of their time in the light.”
 CommonHealth

 The study involved showing different coloured lights to 81 people who experience frequent migraines and 17 who have never had a migraine and ask them what their experiences were.
 The effects of light and color were tested three times.
 Once for those who have never had a migraine attack, two times for subjects with migraines; once during an attack and once between.

 In the pre-clinical experience with albino rats, they identified unknown connections between nerve cells in the retina and neurons stretching into areas of the brain that control “physiological, autonomic, endocrine and emotional responses to changes in the external environment.”
 NeuroScience News